 Widely Accepted Care for Fibromyalgia

 If you visit your family doctor or even a specialist, you will find that their suggestions for caring for fibromyalgia are limited.
 They will mostly focus on caring for individual symptoms.
-The following medications may be suggested:
+The following medications may help:

 - Antidepressants: Cymbalta (duloxetine) and Savella (milnacipran) are often tried in order to ease the pain and tiredness associated with fibromyalgia.
-The muscle relaxer cyclobenzaprine or amitriptyline may be recommended to help with sleep.
+The muscle relaxer cyclobenzaprine or amitriptyline may help with sleep.

 - Anti-seizure drugs: Medications originally made to care for epilepsy have been seen to help with reducing certain kinds of pain.
 Gabapentin (Neurontin) and Lyrica (the first drug approved by the FDA for fibromyalgia) can help in some cases.

 - Pain relievers: Certain over-the-counter pain pills, such as Tylenol, ibuprofen, and naproxen sodium, have proven to be helpful.
-A prescription pain reliever, such as tramadol, may be tried if these don’t work.
-Narcotics are usually avoided because of their tendency to be addictive and lead to more pain over time.
+Patients can also try a prescription pain reliever, such as tramadol.
+Narcotics are not advisable because of their tendency to be addictive and lead to more pain over time.

 Therapy for Fibromyalgia